Cotalker/documentation/docs/documentation/models/search/searchresult.md

 <span className="hero__subtitle">API Search Category Results</span>

 ## Description {#description}
-The _Search Category Results Model_ is used for returning results when using the Search API.
+The _Search Category Results Model_ is used by the system for returning results when using the Search API.

 ## JSON Sample {#json}